xan105/node-nodeRT/README.md

 ⚠️ Please be warned that in case of missing bindings the corresponding exports will be **undefined**.<br />
 They are a couple of them due to compilation failure.

+🐞 NB: Provided types are those from NodeRT packages.
+I know they have some errors but I haven't the courage to fix them up by hand.